Han Dynasty — Golden Era of Legendary Civilians

 Decades later, Emperor Liu Zhao ascended to the throne when he was still a kid, which allowed the current empress dowager and her clan to obtain supreme power.

-When he was older, he gained power back with the assistance of the eunuch group.
 For the second time, he brought back and empowered the eunuch group, which was believed to be a turning point for the Eastern Han.

-Emperor Liu Zhao passed away young and left the empire to a toddler heir and his talented queen Deng Sui.
+Emperor Liu Zhao passed away young and left the empire to a toddler heir and his talented queen Deng Sui

 Deng Sui was a stunning queen, the last excellent female politician who managed the empire well while restraining the power of her clan.